Smyrna ablaze as the HMS Iron Duke is in the harbor. 14 September 1922. Photo: Burnett & Macaulay.

 Near East Relief's Harold Jaquith reported from Smyrna that 700,000 [mainly Greeks & Armenians] in the city faced famine due to the Turkish occupation and cutting of relief supplies.32

-With the odor of burned flesh still hovering over the remains of a smouldering Smyrna and as Allied warships continued their strict neutrality, not allowing any of the hundreds of thousands of panic-stricken refugees to board their ships, a circular signed by Nureddine Paşa issued an ultimatum to the remaining Greeks and Armenians at Smyrna.
-All Greek and Armenian males between 18 and 45 years of age were declared prisoners of war and were denied exit from Turkey (most were later massacred).
+With the odor of burned flesh still hovering over the remains of a smouldering Smyrna, a circular signed by Nureddine Paşa issued an ultimatum to the remaining Greeks and Armenians still remaining in the city.
+All Greek and Armenian males between 18 and 45 years of age were declared prisoners of war and were denied passage out of Turkey (most were later massacred).
 All other Greeks and Armenians were permitted to leave Turkey by October 1.
-Those remaining after the deadline, mostly women and children, were faced with the prospect of being driven into the Turkish interior, which was in effect a death sentence.34
+Those remaining after the deadline, mostly women and children, were faced with the prospect of being driven into the Turkish interior, which was in effect a death sentence.35

 Men of military age torn away from their wives and children and led away in groups for deportation to the interior.
 The National Geographic Magazine, Nov 1925, p.
 562. Photo: C. D. Morris.

 By September 17, forced deportations had begun.
-American patrols and officials witnessed refugees being herded into large groups and escorted eastward out of the town towards the Anatolian interior.35
+American patrols and officials witnessed refugees being herded into large groups and escorted eastward out of the town towards the Anatolian interior.36

 Eye-witness accounts